 Be positioned in line with the finish where they shall have at all times a clear view of the finish.

-Record after each finish the placing of the athletes according to the assignment given.
+Record after each finish the placing of the Athletes according to the assignment given.

-Note: Finish Judges shall not act as Timekeepers in the same event.
+Note: Finish Judges shall not act as Timekeepers in the same Event.